 - A profile makes his/her first purchase: Klaviyo uses the Billing Address from the purchase event data to update Location & Timezone.

 - A profile opens an email any time after making a purchase: Neither timezone or location update.

 - A profile's repeat purchase events: Klaviyo uses the Billing Address from the purchase event data to update Location & Timezone.

 Klaviyo uses IP geolocation to set a profile's location when a billing address has not been received.
 When someone clicks through a Klaviyo email, subscribes via a Klaviyo signup form, or are otherwise captured by our web tracking snippet, we will identify the person and use the IP they are on to set his/her location.

 Although IP geolocation is used as the industry standard, it can sometimes be inaccurate.
 Here are a few reasons you might see discrepancies between a profile's IP geolocation and where they actually are located:

 - We check someone's IP whenever they open an email or are captured by our web tracking snippet.
 For example, if someone is on a trip in China when they open the email, their IP will reflect this, even if their typical location is in California.

 - IPs are not static, and the location affiliated with an IP is thus also not static; this makes IP geolocation imperfect.

 The above note is most relevant when you may want to schedule a campaign that sends to each recipient at, say, 2PM in his/her own timezone.
-Depending on where a recipient was the last time he/she opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when he/she receives your next campaign.
+Depending on where a recipient was the last time they opened an email or opted-in via a signup form, it's possible that the timezone Klaviyo has recorded for a recipient at send time will not be the same timezone the recipient is in when they receive your next campaign.